Plain English Summary

 What does the study involve?

-Children with hearing loss will be invited to participate by their audiological paediatrician; ex-preterm children with normal hearing will be invited by their neonatologist.
-Saliva samples will be taken from children in both groups for genetic analysis of m.1555A>G. Clinical data including information on aminoglycoside exposure will be abstracted from medical notes.
+Saliva samples are taken from children in both groups for genetic analysis of m.1555A>G. Clinical data including information on aminoglycoside exposure is taken from medical notes.

 What are the possible benefits and risks of participating?